void-linux/void-linux.github.io/donations/index.markdown

 ---
 layout: std
-title: Enter the pony - Donations
+title: Enter the void - Donations
 ---

 # Help the project with a donation!